A degree in television production equips you for the role of producer as well as a wide range of production-related jobs within the industry

 - a flexible approach - a willingness to take on a variety of production tasks helps contribute to the success of a project.

-Courses may have accreditation with a professional organisation, for example, the Broadcast Journalism Training Council or Creative Skillset, indicating the high quality and relevance of industry skills students can expect to gain through the course.
+Courses may have accreditation with a professional organisation, for example, ScreenSkills or the BJTC (Broadcast Journalism Training Council), indicating the high quality and relevance of industry skills students can expect to gain through the course.

 For more information on further study and to find a course that interests you, see Masters degrees and search for postgraduate courses in television production.